Yaoqin Hong

 Biography

 Yaoqin Hong is a lecturer and researcher in the field of bacteriology at James Cook University in Townsville.
 Yaoqin completed his PhD in 2014 in bacterial glycobiology with Prof Peter Reeves (FAA) at the University of Sydney, Australia.
-His doctoral thesis led to establishing the paradigm of substrate recognition specificity of lipid-linked oligosaccharides and how this shapes the landscape of bacterial surface polysaccharide diversity.
-Yaoqin continued his postdoctoral training with Professor John Cronan (NAS) at the University of Illinois at Urbana-Champaign (USA) on the study of lipid metabolism and bacterial membrane physiology.
-In 2018, he worked with Associate Professor Makrina Totsika (FASM) at QUT, through which he developed independent research topics in Gram-negative cell surface and membrane biogenesis.
+His doctoral thesis led to establishing the paradigm of substrate fidelity of lipid-linked oligosaccharides and how this shapes the landscape of bacterial surface polysaccharide diversity.
+Yaoqin continued his postdoctoral training with Prof John Cronan (NAS member) at the University of Illinois at Urbana-Champaign on bacterial lipid metabolism.
+In 2018, he worked with Associate Professor Makrina Totsika at QUT, through which he developed independent research topics in Gram-negative cell envelope.

-The current research of Yaoqin involves the elucidation of the bacterial cell envelope and antimicrobial tactics targeting it.
-Hong has authored over 20 publications in PNAS, EcoSal Plus, Molecular Microbiology, and society publications such as ASM journals.
+The overall current research interests involved the elucidation of the bacterial cell envelope biosynthesis and maintenance, biofilm formation, as well as antimicrobial tactics targeting these physiological processes.
+Hong has authored over 20 publications in PNAS, EcoSal Plus, Molecular Microbiology, iScience and society publications such as ASM journals.

 Research